How do I know if I should call a plumber?

 Dishwashers

 In general, dishwashers send their wastewater through the same system as the kitchen sink.
-If the kitchen sink is clogged, then the dishwasher is not going to empty properly.
-The dishwasher will not be able to send the waste water through the pipe and the kitchen sink will start filling up with water.
+If the kitchen sink is clogged, then the dishwasher is not going to empty correctly.
+The dishwasher will not be able to send the wastewater through the pipe, and the kitchen sink will start filling up with water.

 Even though the dishwasher seems like it is the cause, it is the kitchen waste line that is plugged.
 A licensed plumber will have all the right fittings and parts to repair the problem.